-The Center for Distance Education (CDE) staff is committed to contributing to institutional strategic initiatives, including Maverick excellence, diversity, and sustainability.
-The CDE team collaborates with campus colleagues every day to ensure constant progress and improvement of online education and all related strategic goals.
-The CDE is committed to the strategic initiatives, collaboration across administrative departments and colleges, and overall ongoing support of UTA's robust online education programs.
+The Center for Distance Education staff are committed to institutional strategic initiatives, including Maverick excellence, diversity, and sustainability.
+They collaborate with campus colleagues every day to ensure constant progress, improvement, and support of online education across the University of Texas at Arlington.